Moremar/IT_tutorials/Docker/README.md

 Some cloud providers have a managed service that can create resources for a given Kubernetes configuration.
 For example in AWS we can use the AWS EKS managed solution (Elastic Kubernetes service).
-This is a good alternative to AWS ECS when we have a Kubernetes configuration file already in place.
+This is a good alternative to AWS ECS when we have a Kubernetes configuration already in place.

-#### Kubernetes local installation

 A local Kubernetes platform can be easily setup using the **MiniKube** tool.
 It creates a VM on our local machine and starts its cluster on it to simulate another machine.